Thailand defends royal company's role in vaccine strategy

 On Tuesday, a hashtag that translates as #royalvaccine trended on Twitter in Thailand with more than 300,000 posts.

+Referring to vaccines at a briefing, Prime Minister Prayuth Chan-ocha said people should take care in reporting the issue, in an apparent reference to the criticism.

-Asked about Thanathorn’s criticism, Prime Minister Prayuth Chan-ocha told reporters: “It’s all distorted and not factual at all.
-I will order prosecution for anything false that gets published, whether in media or social media.”
+“It’s all distorted and not factual at all.
+I will order prosecution for anything false that gets published, whether in media or social media,” he said.

 Thailand has suffered less than most countries its size from the pandemic, but a second wave of infections began in December.
 It has had 12,594 cases and 70 deaths.